Jordan Fisher: Career

 In 2014, Fisher released three pop-soul songs on Radio Disney: "By Your Side", "Never Dance Alone" and "What I Got".
 In 2015, he signed a record deal with Hollywood Records.
-On February 1, 2016, he released "Counterfeit", his first track for the label.
-The release of this single was delayed while he completed his delivery person contract with the United States Postal Service.
+On January 31, 2016, he released "Counterfeit", as a promotional single on YouTube.

 Fisher's first single, "All About Us", was released on April 15, 2016, and produced by Warren "Oak" Felder of the production duo Pop & Oak.
 The song's music video, directed by TK McKamy, premiered on Vibe.com on May 11, 2016.
 For the week of June 13, 2016, "All About Us" ranked as the second-most added song on pop radio stations.
 It is the first track on Fisher's self-titled EP, which was released on August 19, 2016.
 He has referred to the EP's sound as pop-soul-R&B, influenced by '80s soul music.
-Fisher plays six instruments: piano, guitar, bass, harmonica, French horn and drums.
+Fisher plays six instruments: piano, guitar, bass, harmonica, French horn, and drums.

 In 2015, Fisher joined Disney Channel Circle of Stars for a remake of the song "Do You Want to Build a Snowman?" from the film Frozen.
 For his role on Liv and Maddie, he sang both a duet and ballad version of the song "True Love", which appeared on the show's soundtrack in 2015.
-He contributed two tracks, "Fallin' For Ya" and "Wanna Be With You", along with vocals on three others, to the Teen Beach 2 soundtrack, released in 2015.
-He is also featured on Olivia Holt's self-titled debut EP on "Thin Air".
+He contributed two tracks, "Fallin' for Ya" and "Wanna Be with You" to the Teen Beach 2 soundtrack; he performed vocals on three other songs on the album which was released in 2015.
+He is featured on Olivia Holt's 2016 debut EP Olivia on "Thin Air".

+In 2015, Fisher voiced and motion captured the role of Matthew Taylor in the video game Until Dawn.
+He reprised his role in the 2024 remaster.

 On March 13, 2016, he sang the national anthem before the NASCAR Good Sam 500 stock car race at the Phoenix International Raceway in Avondale, Arizona.
 At the 2016 Apple Music Festival in London, Fisher opened for Alicia Keys.
-Fisher is featured alongside Lin-Manuel Miranda on "You're Welcome", an end-credits song for the 2016 animated Disney film Moana.
-In July 2016, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb and broadcast nationally where he performed live his single "All About Us".
+He is featured alongside Lin-Manuel Miranda on "You're Welcome", an end-credits song for the 2016 animated Disney film Moana.
+In July 2016, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb where he performed live his single "All About Us".
 He covered the 1971 Ten Years After song "I'd Love to Change the World" for the 2017 ABC miniseries When We Rise.
 Fisher has performed at numerous WE Day concerts across the United States, to benefit WE Charity.

-Fisher's single "Mess" was released on October 6, 2017.
+His single "Mess" was released on October 6, 2017.

 In 2019, he released his single "Be Okay".

 In 2020, he released two singles, "Contact" and "Walking on the Ceiling".

+In December 2023, Fisher was a guest narrator at Disney's Candlelight Processional at Walt Disney World.